Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 reactivate | Reactivates a key. |

-These are the available flags for the private keys create
+These are the available flags for the create

 command: